-There is a Post Office and shop within easy walking distance of the Home and a good selection of facilities in Pg 20 nearby Bury St. Edmunds, including hairdressing salons, newsagents and public houses and some of the most beautiful architecture and gardens in Suffolk.
+There is a Post Office and shop within easy walking distance of the Home and a good selection of facilities in nearby Bury St. Edmunds, including hairdressing salons, newsagents and public houses and some of the most beautiful architecture and gardens in Suffolk.
 We have two local parks that are well used by the residents and their families for country walks and to feed the multitude of birds and natural wildlife.
-We also have a post box situated in the Sitting Room where you can leave your post which will be collected every afternoon for posting.